title

 previous | next

 The first Chinese to convert to Buddhism were those who had become tenants on Buddhist temple lands.
 Buddhist teachings were translated into Chinese.
 Then, with the breakdown of the Han dynasty, conversions to Buddhism spread among China's masses.
 The converts had little understanding of the details of Buddhist doctrine, but they found consolation in what Buddhism offered.
 Buddhism's temples and elaborate rituals were impressive, and Buddhism was a warmer message than Confucianism: a message of salvation through moderation or abstinence and a message of pity for all creatures.
-Both the Hinayana and the Mahayana schools arrived in China, but it was the Mahayana branch of Buddhism with its salvation and helpful gods that would dominate..
+Both the Hinayana and the Mahayana schools of Buddhism arrived in China, but it was the Mahayana branch with its salvation and helpful gods that would dominate.

 Buddhism spread though all classes of Chinese, influencing art, thought and daily customs.
 Tea, which had been used mostly by Buddhists, became China's national drink, and Buddhists introduced the Chinese to the wearing of cotton.
-Buddhism's great temples influenced Chinese architecture -- a counter to Confucianism's condemnation of complex buildings as an extravagance.
-In the place of the contempt for which Confucianists had held the writing of stories and novels, Buddhism gave this kind of writing a new prestige.
+Buddhism's great temples influenced Chinese architecture – a counter to Confucianism's condemnation of complex buildings as an extravagance.
+In place of the contempt for which Confucianists had held the writing of stories and novels, Buddhism gave this kind of writing a new prestige.

 The Chinese interpreted Buddhist doctrine in terms familiar to them.
 In translating Buddhism into Chinese, Taoist words were used.
 And through mistranslation, Chinese Buddhism acquired a belief that was foreign to Buddhism elsewhere: belief in a soul that was as an imperishable part of one's humanity.
 And Buddhist art in China depicted the life of the Buddha in a Chinese context, just as Italian painters were to paint Christian saints in the dress of renaissance Italy.

-Buddhism's moral teachings attracted some from the upper classes who had been Confucian -- some of whom found a different meaning in Buddhism's reincarnation than did the poor: they believed that those who suffered a low station in life did so because of misdeeds in their former life.
+Buddhism's moral teachings attracted some from the upper classes who had been Confucian – some of whom found a different meaning in Buddhism's reincarnation than did the poor: they believed that those who suffered a low station in life did so because of misdeeds in their former life.

 Buddhism's monasteries were in conflict with Confucian ideals of the family, but the monasteries fit with the old Chinese ideal of the retired scholar, and the monasteries attracted gentry who had been unable to acquire government positions.
 Buddhist monasteries offered Chinese writers a refuge.
 And monasteries grew as centers of learning and culture.

 Buddhism's splitting into sects was facilitated by the absence of a religious council or papacy.
 Each Buddhist master could interpret writings as he wished.
 And, during the 300s, from within China's Mahayana Buddhism came what was called the Pure Land movement.
 Its leader was a Buddhist scholar named Hui-yuan, who meditated on Amitabha (the Buddha of Infinite Light).
-Pure Land Buddhism described life as torment, and it claimed that to escape this torment one did not need bookish learning or the grasp of obtuse doctrine or knowledge: one only had to avoid bad deeds and prove one's devotion by chanting Amitabha's name sincerely -- the more often the better the chance of achieving nirvana.
+Pure Land Buddhism described life as torment, and it claimed that to escape this torment one did not need bookish learning or the grasp of obtuse doctrine or knowledge: one only had to avoid bad deeds and prove one's devotion by chanting Amitabha's name sincerely – the more often the better the chance of achieving nirvana.
 It claimed that at death one would be reborn into paradise.
-The "Pure Land," it held, was where Amitabha dwelled and where immortals lived in an atmosphere of eternal bliss, and there rivers were pure and scented -- in contrast to the putrid smells of daily life.
+The "Pure Land," it held, was where Amitabha dwelled and where immortals lived in an atmosphere of eternal bliss, and there rivers were pure and scented – in contrast to the putrid smells of daily life.

-Copyright © 2009-2011 by Frank E. Smitha.
+Copyright © 1998-2018 by Frank E. Smitha.
 All rights reserved.